-The AMASS application used microbiology_data and hospital_admission_data files that are stored in the same folder as the application (AMASS.bat) to generate this report.
+The AMASS application used microbiology_data file that is stored in the same folder as the application (AMASS.bat) used to generate this report.

 The goal of the AMASS application is to enable hospitals with microbiology data available in electronic formats to analyze their own data and generate AMR surveillance reports promptly.
 If hospital admission date data are available, the reports will additionally be stratified by infection origin (community-origin or hospital-origin).
 If mortality data (such as patient discharge outcome data) are available, a report on mortality involving AMR infection will be added.